kaapstorm/pregnant_justice/src/03_pain_in_the_gut.rst

 Neither aspirin nor acetaminophen were making much difference to Herman Crowbell's mild but constant belly ache, and ibuprofen was trying valiantly, but struggling.
-Thursday morning, Herman decided it was time to visit his GP.
+Thursday morning, Herman decided it was time to visit his G.P.

-Mike Porter had been Herman's GP for decades.
+Mike Porter had been Herman's G.P. for decades.
 They went to the same church.
-Herman was 51 years old, and he'd been through a few things with his GP.
+Herman was 51 years old, and he'd been through a few things with his G.P.

 .. todo: what is a table-bed-thing called?